 (c) "Contractor" includes a subcontractor, contract employee, staffing agency, or any contractor providing contracted services subject to the requirements of this section within the state, regardless of its tier.

 NEW SECTION.
 Sec.
-5. A new section is added to chapter 74.04
+4. A new section is added to chapter 74.04 RCW to read as follows:

-(1) Except as provided in subsection (3) of this section or where exempted by federal law, each agency and political subdivision of this state shall verify the lawful presence in the United States of any person fourteen years of age or older who has applied for state, local, or federal public benefits that are administered by an agency or a political subdivision of this state.
+(1) Except as provided in subsection (3) of this section or where exempted by federal law, each agency and political subdivision of this state shall verify the identity and lawful presence in the United States of any person fourteen years of age or older who has applied for state, local, or federal public benefits that are administered by an agency or a political subdivision of this state.

 (2) The provisions of this section shall be enforced without regard to race, religion, gender, ethnicity, or national origin.